marcanpilami/mongodb-collector/doc/INSTALL.md

 ```
 version="1.0.0"
 wget https://github.com/marcanpilami/mongodb-collector/releases/download/${version}/mongodb-collector-${version}-1.el7.x86_64.rpm
-yum install mongodb-collector-${verion}-1.el7.x86_64.rpm
+yum install mongodb-collector-${version}-1.el7.x86_64.rpm
 ```

-Go to /etc/mongodb-collector and edit the connection strings (and if needed login and password) inside the two .conf files, the publisher's URL and any other value you wish (see configuration page for the meaning of configuration items).
+Go to /etc/mongodb-collector and edit the connection strings (and if needed login and password) inside the .conf file, the publisher's URL and any other value you wish (see the [configuration page](./doc/CONFIG.md) for the meaning of configuration items).

 Then you can enable the collector and the publisher:
 ```
-# Start collector/agent
-systemctl enable mongodb-collector-collector.service
-systemctl start mongodb-collector-collector.service

-# Start publish web services and web dashboard
+# Enable and start agent
-systemctl enable mongodb-collector-publisher.service
+systemctl enable mongodb-agent.service
-systemctl start mongodb-collector-publisher.service
+systemctl start mongodb-agent.service

 # Check
-systemctl status mongodb-collector-publisher.service
-systemctl status mongodb-collector-collector.service
+systemctl status mongodb-agent.service
 ```